Technology · Operations & Throughput

 What we build inside the workflow

-What makes finance back office survive its first production quarter in saas is not the prompt — it is the surrounding scaffolding.
+What makes finance back office survive its first production quarter in SaaS is not the prompt — it is the surrounding scaffolding.
 We allocate at least 40% of the Build budget to non-model engineering: data access, source curation, eval harness, reviewer UI, audit logging.
 Counterintuitive on a "prompt engineering" timeline, but it is the only configuration where the workflow holds up past month three.

 Reference architecture